fostrwski/diveholic/README.md

-# In development ⚙️ I'm building it mobile first so the desktop version looks horrible at the moment 😬

 # `Diveholic 🤿`

 Web based dive log made with all the best practices regarding user experience, accessibility and usability kept in mind.
 Fully open source :)